Japan Diary April–May 2026 22 min read By Ayushi & Harshit Jain Last updated Jun 2026

 Akihabara doesn't whisper.
 It screams in neon and offers you twelve floors to lose yourself in.

-Tired and hungry, we hunted for vegan food and found an Indian restaurant inside Yodobashi.
-Mid-meal, I made an executive decision: Harshit does not get to re-enter Yodobashi.
-He would buy literally every electronic.
-Heavy bags, heavier feet, an early bus tomorrow.
-Back to the hostel, lights out.
+Tired and hungry, we hunted for vegan food in the area and the only viable option turned out to be an Indian restaurant inside Yodobashi.
+Mid-thali, I made an executive decision: Harshit does not get to re-enter Yodobashi.
+After BIC, I knew he would buy every single electronic item in that building.
+Akihabara at night is lit — every Tokyo neighbourhood has its own story, and this one shouts it.
+Early bus tomorrow.
+Back to the hostel.

-Every area in Tokyo has a different story to tell.
+Every area in Tokyo tells a different story.
 Asakusa whispers of old temples and street snacks.
 Akihabara screams in neon.
 Shibuya crosses every culture at once.
 And somehow the city holds it all together in perfect, ordered coexistence.

 The Mt.
 Fuji Day